Newgrange

 Knowth and Dowth

 Newgrange is the largest of three significant passage tombs in the Brú na Bóinne complex.
-Knowth is the most decorated — the kerbstones around its perimeter carry more megalithic art than any other site in Europe, including carvings you can examine at close range.
-Guided tours to Knowth are available from the same visitor centre.
-Dowth is not open for tours but visible from the road.
+Knowth is the more intricately decorated of the three: its kerbstones carry more megalithic art than any other single site in Europe, with carvings you can examine at close range on a separate guided tour from the same visitor centre.
+Dowth, not open for internal tours, is visible from the road and worth a brief stop for the exterior.

 Getting There